 Fees: RM 95 for trial and up to RM 6000 for a full course.
 Click for price list

-6. New Malaysian Kitchen Street Food Cooking & Garden Tour
+6. New Malaysian Kitchen Cooking Class & Garden Tour

 Learn to Malaysian most popular hawker food with Sara Khong (me!) – author of four Malaysian cookbooks – at her family home.
 Dishes offered includes nasi lemak, char koay teow, and wantan mee.